 Nevertheless, one aim of this project was to create a Global Top 250 ranking, mainly based on international recommendations from peers who were not from the same country that the hospital is located in.
-To achieve this, the number of international recommendations and the national ranking were combined into a global rank, resulting in a Global Top 250 list (see chapter 2.6).
+To achieve this, the number of international recommendations, the national ranking, the PROMs implementation excellence and the quality metrics/patient satisfaction excellence were combined into a global rank, resulting in a Global Top 250 list (see chapter 2.6).